EnderTurret/TailsLegacy/README.md

 ## Data-driven parts

 As mentioned earlier, Tails's part system is now completely data-driven.
-For most people, the only change will be that resource packs can now define their own parts/subtypes/textures.
+For most people, the only change will be that resource packs can now define their own parts/sub-types/textures.

-There is a guide to creating parts, subtypes, and textures [here](docs/creating_parts.md).
+There is a guide to creating parts, sub-types, and textures [here](docs/creating_parts.md).